ChimeHQ/Neon/README.md

 ### TextViewSystemInterface

 An implementation of the `TextSystemInterface` protocol for `NSTextView`/`UITextView`.
 This takes care of the interface to the view and `NSLayoutManager`, but defers `Token`-style translation (themes) to an external `AttributeProvider`.
 This is compatible with both TextKit 1 and 2.
+There are also more specalized versions if you want a little better control over the process.
+Check out `LayoutManagerSystemInterface`, `TextLayoutManagerSystemInterface`, and `TextStorageSystemInterface`.

 ### TextViewHighlighter